 I use social media, too.
 Look, I’m a blogger.
 But I recognize how context vanishes when you can’t see someone’s face or hear their voice.
 In person, you might recognize that your friend is simply sad or relieved about the election.
 Online, the same person comes across as irate or extreme.

 We are allowed free speech in America and for that, I am grateful.
 But realize that you’re unlikely to change minds about a candidate or political party with a Facebook post.

 People change their minds about politics or politicians based on that party’s or elected official’s actions or sometimes based on circumstances in their own lives — not due to Facebook posts.

-A few weeks ago, some friends of mine were sparring daily on Facebook over politics.
+During the last election, some friends of mine were sparring daily on Facebook over politics.
 It might have been fine in a coffee shop, where they could see that no one meant any personal harm.
 But online, both sides came across as spiteful and narrow minded.

-A favorite former teacher recently asked friends to “return to those wonderful family pictures and milestones and humorous tidbits.”
+A favorite former teacher asked friends to “return to those wonderful family pictures and milestones and humorous tidbits.”
 I never have seen her issue a political comment and have no idea where she stands politically.
 But within minutes, she was deluged with political comments.